Thesis Defense & Graduation | Vision Science (MS)

 - The thesis advisor should inform the Director of the VSG Program the result of the thesis defense immediately after the thesis defense.
 Proper steps should be followed up by the thesis advisor and the VSG program.

 - Thesis defense that is marked as "Not-pass" may be appealed by the student to the Dean of the College of Optometry and to the Provost, or the student may elect to defend again at least 30 days after the initial thesis defense.

 - Unless successfully appealed, a "not-passed" thesis should be re-examined.
 The student needs to go through the defense process again with the same steps.
 The signature page should not be signed until all of the Thesis Committee members are satisfied with the written thesis.

-- A file of complete written thesis approved by the thesis committee must be submitted to the Director of the Vision Science Graduate Program before awarded of the degree.
+- A complete written thesis file approved by the thesis committee must be submitted to the Director of the Vision Science Graduate Program before awarded of the degree.
 Please see the thesis submission guideline (pdf).